ava-labs/avalanche-docs/docs/subnets/create-a-mainnet-subnet.md

 just copy the file later.
 In any case, the tool is going to either try to edit the existing file specified by the given path, or create a new file.
 Again, set write permissions.

+#### Set Plugin Directory

 Next, provide the plugin directory.
-The beginning of this tutorial describes VMs [Virtual Machine](#virtual-machine).
-Each VM runs its own plugin, therefore AvalancheGo needs to be able to access the correspondent plugin binary.
-As this is the `join` command, which doesn't know yet about the plugin, there is a need to provide the directory where the plugin resides.
-Make sure to provide the location for your case:
+Each VM runs its own binary, called a plugin.
+Therefore, you need to copy your VM's plugin binary into AvalancheGo's plugin directory.
+This directory depends on your AvalancheGo install location.

 ```text
 ✔ Path to your avalanchego plugin dir (likely avalanchego/build/plugins): /home/user/go/src/github.com/ava-labs/avalanchego/build/plugins